harshsaini0106/House-price-prediction/README.md

-## House Price Prediction Web App

-🏠 House Price Prediction Web App
+## 🏠 House Price Prediction Web App

 A Machine Learning powered web application that predicts house prices based on various input features.
 The model is trained using regression algorithms and deployed as a web application using Flask.